ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 ## Objectives

-* Create a mobile project from basic android native starter kit.
+* Create a mobile project with Push Notifications and Mobile Analytics services from basic android native starter kit.
-* Add push notifications and mobile analytics services.
 * Obtain FCM credentials.
 * Download the code and complete required setup.
 * Instrumenting the app to use mobile analytics.